SirPigari/lucia/README.md

 # Lucia 1.3

-Lucia is a simple, lightweight, and fast programming language made in python.
+Lucia is a simple and lightweight programming language made in python.

 ___